C# Shuffle ArrayUse Random, List and KeyValuePair structs to effectively shuffle an array.

 string arr = new string

-This article previously showed a naive method that used OrderBy in LINQ, but was not mathematically sound.
 The current method is mathematically sound, as noted in Wikipedia.
-See "Comparison with other shuffling algorithms."orderby
+See "Comparison with other shuffling algorithms" from the link.

-Summary.
+A summary.
 We used a mathematically sound approach for shuffling an array.
-This method is not optimally fast, but for my use this wasn't important.
+This method is not optimally fast.
 If you need performance, use an implementation of Fisher-Yates.